polkadot-developers/knowledgebase/current/runtime/storage.md

 [the Democracy pallet's `propose` dispatchable](https://crates.parity.io/pallet_democracy/enum.Call.html#variant.propose)) allow network participants to vote on the _hash_ of a dispatchable call, which is always bounded in size, as opposed to the call itself, which may be unbounded in length.
-This is especially true in the case of runtime upgrades where the dispatchable call takes an entire runtime WASM blob as its parameter.
+This is especially true in the case of runtime upgrades where the dispatchable call takes an entire runtime Wasm blob as its parameter.
 Because these governance mechanisms are implemented _on-chain_, all the information that is needed to come to consensus on the state of a given proposal must also be stored on-chain - this includes _what_ is being voted on.
 However, by binding an on-chain proposal to its hash, Substrate's